-The Force is the ultimate tool for developing speed and power via resistance training.
+The Force Treadmill is the ultimate tool for developing explosive acceleration via resistance running.
 The Sport Loading Platform provides coaches and trainers with a controlled atmosphere from which to develop lower extremity output, increase stride length and increase overall explosiveness with measurable results for their athletes.

-The Vertimax is the safest and most effective way to work on lower body power development.
+The Vertimax is one of the elite pieces equipment used to develop lower body power.
 Athletes wear a belt where cords are attached to provide resistance while an athlete is training.
-The resistance can be adjusted to account for different athletes abilities.
-Athletes will perform exercises directly on the vertimax in the vertical plane and off the vertimax while still being attached horizontally as well.
+The resistance can be adjusted to account for different athlete’s abilities.
+Athletes will perform exercises directly on the Vertimax in the vertical plane and off the Vertimax while still being attached horizontally as well.
 This is the perfect training tool to help those athletes who need to jump higher or put more force into the ground to change direction.

-We’re constantly teaching our athletes how to apply their training to their sport related movements.
-Total performance has a 1,500 square foot padded turf section that allows us to efficiently bridge the gap between training and sport performance.
+We’re constantly teaching our athletes how to apply their sport specific training to the field because as we know their training can’t be practiced here alone, it also must be taken to the fields and courts.
+Total performance has a 1,500-square foot padded turf section that allows us to efficiently bridge the gap between training and sport performance.
 This area is also designated for the athletes to warm-up in.

-The smoothest, most durable and comfortable plate loaded 4-way neck machine.
-Train the neck four different directions to target the flexors, lateral flexors, and extensors muscles.
+The smoothest, most durable, and comfortable plate loaded 4-way neck machine.
+The Rogers 4-way can train the neck in four different directions to target the flexors, lateral flexors, and extensors muscles.
 Muscles of the neck absorb shock when struck, therefore, stronger necks reduce head acceleration and displacement.
-This is a great piece of equipment for football, hockey, soccer, lacrosse, MMA, wrestling and rugby athletes to help them strengthen their neck.
-These athletes need to strengthen their necks to help reduce the sub concussive forces.
+This is a great piece of equipment for football, hockey, soccer, lacrosse, MMA, wrestling, and rugby athletes to improve neck strength and reduce the risk of concussions.

-We use several pieces of equipment to help teach agility and quickness.
-In our turf and plyo area we’re able to use hurdles, cones, painted lines, bands and ladders to effectively teach proper mechanics.
+Sleds no doubt can be tough, so they also make for a great finisher at the end of a great training session!
+We use several pieces of equipment to help teach agility mechanics and improve quickness.
+On our turf and plyo area we’re able to use hurdles, medicine balls, cones, bands, and ladders to effectively teach proper mechanics.